mohitk09/cards_game/README.md

 ## Future scope

-1. More extensive test cases, currently just covering basic test casess.
+1. More extensive test cases, currently just covering basic test cases.
 2. Creating a docker file so that it becomes easier to test and deploy.